veracode/scan_health/README.md

 ## Development 🛠️

-You may want to run using the `-cache=true` flag to speed up development.
+You may want to run using the `-cache=true` flag to speed up development by caching the API results.

 ### Compiling